-The greatest guarantees when buying any Hilti tool is power and durability.
+The greatest guarantees when buying any Hilti tool are power and durability.
 Their famous 20V cordless drills are covered by a 20-year warranty, the longest from any manufacturer.

 This is because they create drills using all metallic parts with a superior external body compact and smoothened to fit any harsh working conditions.

-With this powerful design, you would expect their prices to be higher than standard 20V drills which are true but their value is excellent considering the long service attached.
+With this powerful design, you would expect their prices to be higher than standard 20V drills which is true but their value is excellent considering the long service attached.

 Their tools are also very light except for the powerful batteries especially 5.2ah batteries which are some of the bulkiest in the market.
 In terms of torque, there is hardly any cordless drill in the market that can beat Hilti.